 The federal government has a number of policies in place regarding transportation to which local planners must adhere.
 Below are a few of the key acts and statements:

-Historically, most local transportation initiatives were more concerned with abiding by federal requirements than they were with state-level policies.
-This is largely because states did not have a great deal on the books that could have served as a major barrier to implementing innovative transportation projects.
-However, with the advent of new technology and the proliferation of e-bikes and scooters, some states are recognizing the need to adjust their existing language in order to more appropriately address the emerging mobility options.
-For instance, 29 states and Washington D.C. have passed some legislation concerning autonomous vehicles, while five more have issued a related executive order.
-Similarly, the emergence of scooters is pushing a number of states to codify their definition and permitted use, although definitions differ between states; for example, the same scooter that is legally categorized in California as a “motorized scooter” and is required to be ridden on the road is categorized as a “toy vehicle” in Colorado and is therefore required to be ridden on the sidewalk.
-As new mobility options emerge in the coming years, local planners will need to keep abreast of the language and requirements included in related state policies.
+Historically, most local transportation initiatives were more concerned with abiding by federal requirements than with state-level policies.
+This is largely because states did not have a great deal of documentation on implementing innovative transportation projects.
+However, with the advent of new technology and the proliferation of e-bikes and scooters, states are continuing to recognize the need to adjust their existing language to more appropriately address the emerging mobility options.
+For instance, 29 states and Washington DC have passed legislation concerning autonomous vehicles, while five more have issued a related executive order.
+Similarly, the emergence of scooters is pushing several states to codify their definition and permitted use, although definitions differ between states.
+For example, the same scooter that is legally categorized in California as a “motorized scooter” and is required to be ridden on the road is categorized as a “toy vehicle” in Colorado and is therefore required to be ridden on the sidewalk.
+As new mobility options emerge in the coming years, local planners will need to keep up to date on the language and requirements included in related state policies.

-In the case of TNCs, many states are actively being encouraged by the private operators themselves to pass legislation regulating the industry.
-In part, TNCs are lobbying state representatives to legislate the market because the state-wide regulations tend to be far less constraining to TNC operations than city regulations.
+Many states are actively encouraged by the private operators themselves to pass legislation regulating the industry.
+TNCs are lobbying state representatives to legislate the market because the statewide regulations tend to be far less constraining toward TNC operations than city regulations.
 Moreover, 41 states have passed preemptive laws that limit the ability of local municipalities to set their own standards.
 The Portland, OR mayor wrote a public letter discouraging Lyft’s actions in early 2019, claiming that “if your lobbying efforts were to succeed, Portland would no longer be able to manage our transportation system to best support the mobility, safety, accessibility, sustainability and equity needs of our City”.
-Relatedly, several states are currently working to better enshrine data protections and data sharing requirements in state legislation, and these regulations would likely impact public agency partnerships with any private mobility operator, from TNCs to bikeshare operators to e-scooter companies.
+Relatedly, several states are currently working to enshrine better data protections and data sharing requirements in state legislation.
+These regulations will impact public agency partnerships with any private mobility operator, from TNCs to bikeshare operators to e-scooter companies.

-For smaller transit or regional government agencies interested in partnering with private operators, these state-wide regulations can prove extra limiting.
-For example, if a county agency wanted to partner with a TNC for an on-demand service, the state-wide regulations could restrict the amount or type of data the local agency could require from the operator.
+These statewide regulations can prove limiting for smaller transit or regional government agencies interested in partnering with private operators.
+For example, suppose a county agency wanted to partner with a TNC for an on-demand service.
+In that case, the statewide regulations could restrict the amount or type of data the local agency could require from the operator.
 Furthermore, because smaller communities tend to have less negotiating power when dealing with these companies, the TNC would have even less incentive to provide the local agency with any more than the bare minimum of data required by the state.

-As a result, public agencies serving small and rural communities need to be particularly diligent about paying attention to state legislative efforts regarding shared mobility and emerging transportation technology, and to join forces to advocate for best practices for their residents.
-Additionally, there are several resources that smaller municipalities can utilize to ensure their interests are addressed in state-wide regulations.
+As a result, public agencies serving small and rural communities need to be particularly diligent about attending to state legislative efforts regarding shared mobility and emerging transportation technology.
+There are several resources that smaller municipalities can utilize to ensure their interests are addressed in statewide regulations.
 Some such resources include: